MokoenaLee/Price_Tracker/README.md

 to see if any sales are available.

 ## Implemented Feature(s)
--Read and Parse HTML on the website newegg.com on the laptops page -Store returned dataset which includes: laptop brand, name with laptop specifications, precvious price(if available), current price, shipping details and user rating out of five
+* Read and Parse HTML on the website newegg.com on the laptops page
+* Store returned dataset which includes: laptop brand, name with laptop specifications, precvious price(if available), current price, shipping details and user rating out of five
--content aggregation as a background process(imported scheduler to handle this)
+* content aggregation as a background process(imported scheduler to handle this)

 ## Features in Production
--SQL DB to store dataset currently stored in a csv file (DB for practice purposes since dataset is not robust) -Incorporate a web framework to make this a web utility (for practice purposes)
+* SQL DB to store dataset currently stored in a csv file (DB for practice purposes since dataset is not robust)
+* Incorporate a web framework to make this a web utility (for practice purposes)

+* Python version used: ~> 3.*

+* Packages: rBeautifulSoup4

+* Environment: Desgined to be run in terminal